Anoxic Brain Injury Lawyers

 Call us at (214) 307-6307 to speak with one of our brain injury attorneys today.

 We trust our doctors and nurses to take care of us in times of need, but when things go wrong you need someone on your side.
-Our Dallas brain injury lawyers at Aldous / Walker LLP are dedicated to protecting the rights of victims injured due to someone else’s negligence, and are ready to fight for you like you’re a member of our own family.
+Our Dallas brain injury lawyers at Aldous / Walker LLP are dedicated to protecting the rights of victims injured due to someone else’s negligence and are ready to fight for you like you’re a member of our own family.

 Causes of an Anoxic Brain Injury

 Anyone can suffer from this type of brain injury if the flow of oxygen to their brain is limited or cut off.
 Medical professionals should be fully aware of a patient’s medical history and be prepared to provide immediate assistance, especially if the patient has a history or is at risk of a heart attack, stroke, and / or clotting.
 Permanent brain damage can set in in a matter of minutes so every delay only increases the chances that the victim will never be able to make a full recovery.
+If you have sustained an anoxic brain injury, you may be able to fight for compensation by filing a medical malpractice lawsuit.

 Adults who suffer from an anoxic brain injury will likely require lifelong care.
 Unfortunately, these situations can arise from lack of proper monitoring of breathing, heart rate, and blood pressure issues.
 Without prompt recognition and treatment, a person can suffer irreversible brain damage from lack of blood flow and oxygen to their brain.
 Infants are also some of the most vulnerable patients at risk of this type of brain injury.
 The truly unfortunate part about anoxic brain injuries is that the vast majority could be avoided with proper monitoring and immediate action.
-With regard to infant anoxic brain injuries, the Fetal Heart Monitor allows doctors to keep a close eye on the infant, and they should be prepared to act at the first sing that something is wrong.
-Whether they missed the signs of distress, failed to notify someone in time, or failed to act quickly in response, negligence can lead to permanent brain damage, and even death.
+With regard to infant anoxic brain injuries, the Fetal Heart Monitor allows doctors to keep a close eye on the infant, and they should be prepared to act at the first sign that something is wrong.
+Whether they missed the signs of distress, failed to notify someone in time, or failed to act quickly in response, negligence can lead to permanent brain damage and even death.
 Some of the most devastating injuries resulting from an anoxic brain injury include:

 - Cerebral palsy